Where the body meets the business

 Your business is functioning, the team is stable, and the results are reasonable.
 And yet your body carries a low-grade urgency that manifests as a persistent feeling of falling behind, not doing enough, or needing to produce more that has no clear connection to the actual state of things.
 This is your nervous system’s stress response running on its own momentum, independent of circumstances.
 Your body learned to be activated and doesn’t know how to stop.

-There’s a reason this somatic accumulation goes unaddressed in most high-performing leaders, and it isn’t lack of self-awareness.
+There’s a reason this accumulation goes unaddressed in most high-performing leaders.
+It isn’t a lack of self-awareness.
+It’s identity.

-For most founders and executives, their identity is built around being the one who holds, manages, and performs under pressure regardless of what it costs.
-Acknowledging the somatic cost of that holding feels like a threat to the identity that leadership requires.
-So the body’s signals get overridden, rationalized, or simply not noticed until they become impossible to ignore.
+For most founders and executives, the leadership identity is built around being the one who holds, manages, and performs under pressure regardless of the cost.
+Acknowledging the body’s signals feels like a threat to that identity.
+So the signals get overridden, rationalized, or simply go unnoticed until they become impossible to ignore.

-The somatic cost of leadership doesn’t get resolved through more knowledge.
-It gets resolved through genuine awareness to the body’s signals, the patterns running beneath the decisions, the identity that was built around sustained output and whether that identity is still the one you want to own.
+The somatic cost of leadership doesn’t get resolved through more knowledge or better habits.
+It gets resolved through genuine attention to what the body is signaling, to the patterns running beneath the decisions, and to whether the identity built is still the one you want to inhabit.

-If this reflection illuminated something within you, explore the Leadership Shadow Portal to begin understanding the specific patterns shaping how you lead right now.
+The Leadership Shadow Portal is a starting point for understanding the specific patterns shaping how you lead right now.

 Share this reflection